shamhos/writings/_posts/2018-07-27-recursion-on-trees.md

 	# base case: null node
 	if root == None:
 		return 0
-	# count this node, then recurse on left and right subtrees, combining results with summation.
+	# count this node, then recurse on left and right subtrees
+	# combine results with summation
 	return 1 + size(root.left) + size(root.right)
 {% endhighlight %}